 01Hiking, Walking, or Biking

 This is a great activity for the family, for a couple, or even for friends.
-Going for a late night bike ride or walk around town and then having a bonfire is a great way to end a night.
+Going for a late-night bike ride or walk around town and then having a bonfire is a great way to end a night.

-Reading has a lot of benefits, though.
-It forces you to focus on something meaningful, it can serve as an escape, it can spark creativity or inspiration, and if you’re reading non-fiction, you’ll probably learn something new.
+Reading is a super cheap hobby that has a lot of benefits.
+It forces you to focus on something meaningful, can serve as an escape, and can spark creativity or inspiration.
+If you’re reading nonfiction, you probably will learn something new.

 You write and write and write all throughout school and college, and when you graduate, it’s the last thing you want to do.
 Unless your job involves writing reports, you probably don’t think of it as a hobby.

 04Cooking and Baking